 Ethics [section ed: George Matthews]

-This thread will be for discussions related to the Ethics section.
-This top post will include:
+This thread will be for discussions related to the Ethics section of Introduction to Philosophy.
+See the full project summary.

 Here is a tentative outline for this section as I envision it at the outset.
 I am assuming this will all get refined and modified somewhat by authors and others involved in this project.
 But here’s a start at least.